General Questions FAQs

 • Your dependent children

-Eligible dependent children under 26 years of age include:
+Eligible dependent children up to 26 years of age include:

 • Your biological children